Answering common concerns following the new HPV screening test and what a positive test result means

 Permission granted to NZ HPV Project / STIEF to publish.
 No part of this video may be downloaded, reproduced or distributed in any form or by any means by third parties without prior written consent from the University of Queensland.

-This video provides information for women, parents and caregivers, health workers and students planning to work in the health sector.
-It's about the human papillomavirus, the vaccine that helps to protect against HPV, and the importance of cervical screening and practising safer sex in protecting women's health.
+This video provides information for parents, caregivers, health workers and students planning to work in the health sector.
+It's about HPV, vaccination and the importance of cervical screening and practising safer sex in protecting women's health.
 Produced by the Ministry of Health 2011.

-Note: From January 2017, males and females aged 9 - 26 years (inclusive) can receive the HPV vaccine FREE as part of the Ministry of Health's HPV Immunisation Programme.
+Note: anyone aged 9 - 26 years (inclusive) can receive the HPV vaccine FREE as part of the Ministry of Health's HPV Immunisation Programme.

 Visiting the Sexual Health Clinic – watch this video to get just the facts to help you with your consultation or to talk to a friend about how to visit a sexual health clinic.